 Most people do not associate celibacy with politics.
-But the truth is that priesthood celibacy does have profound political implications.
+But the truth is that priestly celibacy does have profound political implications.

 We already know the State has a legitimate vested interest in marriage.
 After all, in bearing children, a married couple also produces citizens for the body politic.
 Naturally, this translates into wage earners for the economy, tax payers for State revenue and personnel for the military.
-Although marriage is a Sacrament rich with religious symbolism, it, nevertheless, is very much tied to the earth.
-When critics of Jesus was asked him about a woman's marital status in heaven after having been married and widowed several times on earth, he simply answered that there is no marriage in heaven.
+Although marriage is a Sacrament- rich with religious symbolism -it, nevertheless, is very much tied to the earth.
+When critics of our Lord asked him about a woman's marital status in heaven after having been married several times on earth, he simply reminded them that there is no marriage in heaven.

-For this reason, the unmarried state- which includes childhood, virginity and celibacy -more closely resemble the blessed in heaven than does marriage.
+For this reason, the unmarried state- which includes childhood, virginity and celibacy -more closely resembles the blessed in heaven than does marriage.
 Indeed, celibacy, as practiced in the priesthood and religious life, has an "other-worldly" quality about it.
-The priestly sacrifice of not marrying and having children is a living reminder to the world that just as "One does not live by bread alone, but by every word that comes forth from the mouth of God," one also does not live on sex alone.
-That's right!
-There is more to this life and the life to come than sex.
-This was news to the ancient world as it is news to the modern world.
-In fact, our generation often poses the question: "What could be more important than sex?"
-Is this attitude the very reason why virginity and sexual purity is derided.
-Yes!
-Even sex is worth sacrificing for eternal happiness.
+The priestly sacrifice of not marrying and having children is a living reminder to the world that just as one does not live by bread alone, it can also be said that one also does not live on sex alone.
+Indeed, there is more to this life and the life to come than sex.
+You may be surprised to know that this was news to the ancient world.
+In fact, it is news to the modern world too.

 "When kingdom and priesthood are at one, in complete accord, the world is well ruled, and the Church flourishes, and brings forth abundant fruit.
 But when they are at variance, not only smaller interests prosper not, but even things of greatest moment fall into deplorable decay.”